cruise-automation/webviz/packages/webviz-core/src/panels/NodePlayground/index.help.md

 You will need to fill in this type's definition to include the output properties you care about.
 For markers, you _must_ return a type of the form `{ markers: MarkerType[] }`.
 Reference the Markers section below for example types.

 Strictly typing your nodes will help you debug issues at compile time rather than at runtime.
-It's not always obvious in Webviz how message properties are affecting the visualized output.
-The more you strictly type your nodes, the less likely you will make mistakes.
+It's not always obvious in Webviz how message properties are affecting the visualized output, and so the more you strictly type your nodes, the less likely you will make mistakes.

+With that said, you can disable Typescript checks while getting a rough draft of your node working by adding `// @ts-ignore` on the line above the one you want to ignore.

 #### Using Multiple Input Topics